Last Updated on 20th January 2025 by max2021

 Here in the UK, we have a long history with asbestos and it has been widely used as a common building material in residential, commercial and public buildings such as schools, hospitals, factories, and chemical and power plants.

-Despite us now being fully aware of its dangers to our health and asbestos being banned in the UK in 1999, these dangers were ignored by the UK government for decades and we continued to use asbestos extensively in construction and manufacturing.
+Despite us now being fully aware of its dangers to our health and asbestos being banned in the UK, these dangers were originally ignored by the UK government for decades and we continued to use asbestos extensively in construction and manufacturing, in the UK, right up until the year 1999.

 Scientists were warning of the dangers of asbestos as early as the 1920s and 1930s after having conducted studies that suggested the material as being the cause of serious respiratory illnesses in individuals exposed to asbestos fibres.